ksprashu/dcp_downloader/README.md

 2. Enable the GMail API on GCP
 Follow the guide (here)[https://developers.google.com/gmail/api/quickstart/python]

-3. Create a `config` folder within this repo root

-4. Download the credentials json and save it into the `config` folder
+3. Download the credentials json and save it into the `config` folder

-5. Run the program
+5. Run the following programs

+Download the list of emails
+`$ python download_emails.py`

+Download the list of links from the emails
+`$ python download_links.py`

+Download the solution content from the links
-`$ py3 download.py`
+`$ python download_solutions.py`

+Commands in Step 5 can be run iteratively and independently to fetch new content.

+The `check*`, `add*` files can be used to look for data issues and rectify manually.